VING FULLER COMICS AND ARTICLES ON THIS BLOG

 1934: The Original Boop-Boop-A-Doop Girl

 Sunday strip.
 New York Mirror.
 Started August 5.
 Ended Oct 21.
-The first Betty Boop comic, which was actually the fictional adventures of Helen Kane, who voiced (and resembled) the character of Betty Boop.
+The first Betty Boop comic, which was actually the fictional adventures of Helen Kane, a model for the character of Betty Boop.
 Fuller did the first few pages in the run (verified until August 26 for sure - Andy Madura writes that his copy of Sept 23 is not by Fuller).
 Writing is attributed to Helen Kane, but very likely Fuller wrote as well as drew this delightfully screwball comic.
 The exact dates of his involvement are still being researched.
 See Allan Holtz's article for more information.
 (Source: Allan Holtz, American Newspaper Comics)

 |Fuller wrote and drew the first Betty Boop comic.
 Above page is the first in the run from August 5, 1934|